nithinmohantk/MultiModel-LangChain-RAG-LangGraph-AI-Expert/README.md

     jupyter notebook
     ```
 7.  **Open and Run Notebooks:** Navigate to the `notebooks/` directory and open each `.ipynb` file.
 Select the "Python (AI Expert Env)" kernel.
 Run the cells sequentially.
 If you encounter `ModuleNotFoundError` after installation, ensure your virtual environment is active and try restarting the Jupyter kernel and running the setup cell again.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributors
-Nithin Mohan (@nithinmohantk)